m0mosenpai/p3/README.md

 ### Miscellaneous Hints

 Remember to get the basic functionality of your shell working before worrying about all of the error conditions and end cases.
-For example, first get a single command running (probably first a command with no arguments, such as `ls`).
+For example, first get a single command running (probably first a command with no arguments, such as `ps`).

 Next, add built-in commands.
 Then, try working on command history, redirections, and variables.
 Each of these requires a little more effort on parsing, but each should not be too hard to implement.
 It is recommended that you separate the process of parsing and execution - parse first, look for syntax errors (if any), and then finally execute the commands.